Jetsun Ra Lotsawa

 It is best to chant this mantra after the initiation from the Guru via focusing on arising the compassion and wisdom.

 Photo: Buddha Yamantaka ( Yidam Dorje Jig Chey)

-The 13 masters were all bodhisattvas and such history never happened in Tibet even until now.
+The thirteen masters were all bodhisattvas, and such history never happened in Tibet even until now.
 The reason behind is hard to explain unless someone goes deep in the Tibetan Buddhism.

-It was said that the masters who passed away were taken to the land of Buddha Manjushri.
+The masters who passed away are taken to the land of Buddha Manjushri.
 That is the reason that Lama Je Ra Lotsawa is one of the most powerful masters in the history of Tibetan Buddhism.